Appsilon/r-lambda-workflow/README.md

 Note: Since `R` is not a speed demon, you should increase function timeout.
 The default value (3 seconds) is too low.

-### Pre-build layers
+### Pre-built layers

-In your Lambda you can use published pre-build layers.
+In your Lambda you can use published pre-built layers.

 ##### Currently available layers: